royces9/sqlmp/README.md

 ##### `find <term> Opt<key>`
 Find the first occurring exact instance of `term` in the currently highlighted playlist's sort key and go to it, other keys can be used by supplying a second argument.
-Running `find` again without arguments will go to the next instance, and so on.
+Running `find` again without arguments will go to the next instance.

 ------
 ##### `newpl <name> Opt<file>`